 CLICK HERE: Report a Title IX Incident

-If anyone observes any behavior that may involve threats to the safety and security of the Panola College community, individuals may report the behavior by contacting our Title IX Coordinator during business hours:
+If anyone observes any behavior that may involve threats to the safety and security of the Panola College community, individuals may report the behavior by contacting our Title IX Coordinator:

 or by using the online report form above.
 You have the option to fill in your contact information or submit the report anonymously.
 Reports submitted anonymously or with limited information may limit our ability to follow up on an incident.
 Once a report is submitted online, it is emailed to the Title IX Coordinator for review and necessary action.
 NOTE: Confidentiality cannot be guaranteed for reports submitted through this site as Texas State law determines confidentiality.